Tong-Chen/tong-chen.github.com/_posts/2014-02-20-backup-data-with-rdiff_backup.md

   * If the `destination_dir` exists, please add `--force` like `rdiff-backup --no-compression --force --print-statistics user@host::/home/user/source_dir destination_dir`.
 All things in original `destination_dir` will be depleted.

+  * If you want to exclude or include special files or dirs please specify like `--exclude '**trash'` or `--include /home/user/source_dir/important`.

 * Timely backup your data

   * Add the above command into `crontab (hit 'crontab -e' in terminal to open crontab)` in the format like `5   22  */1    *   *   command` which means executing the `command` at 22:05 everyday.